Kulda22/jopa-multiple-inheritance-demo/README.md

 There are two separate hierarchies, demonstrating two different inheritance strategies.

 In first example a simpler hierarchy is used, where class AudioBook is a subclass of both Book and Recording.
-Both parent independently declare a single property that equals in name and RDF properties.
+Both parent independently declare a single property that are equal in name and RDF properties.

 ![Diagram of simpler hierarchy](./static/media.png)